HDR & Exposure7 min readJanuary 12, 2026

 Step 2: Merge the brackets

-Step 3: Window pull (optional but standard)
+Step 3: Window pull (essential, not optional)

 Traditional HDR vs. AI HDR merging